efecnblt/Turtle-Crossing-Game/README.md

 # Turtle-Crossing-Game
  Turtle crossing game with python

-This is simple Turtle crossing game implemented in python.
+This is simple turtle crossing game implemented in python.
 There are 4 .py files in the file.
 These are respectively;

 **player.py:** We create our turtle and with the function we created, we make it go forward when the command comes.